Cathedral of Saint Domnius

 The Cathedral of Saint Domnius (Katedrala Svetog Duje), known locally as the Sveti Dujam or colloquially Sveti Duje, is the Catholic cathedral in Split, Croatia.
 The cathedral is the seat of the Archdiocese of Split-Makarska, currently headed by Archbishop Zdenko Križić.
 The Cathedral of St. Domnius is a complex of a church, formed from an Imperial Roman mausoleum, with a bell tower; strictly the church is dedicated to the Virgin Mary, and the bell tower to Saint Domnius.
 Together they form the Cathedral of St. Domnius.

 The Cathedral of Saint Domnius, consecrated at the turn of the 7th century AD, is regarded as the oldest Catholic cathedral in the world that remains in use in its original structure, without near-complete renovation at a later date (though the bell tower dates from the 12th century).
-The structure itself, built in AD 305 as the Mausoleum of Diocletian, is the second oldest structure used by any Christian Cathedral.
+The structure itself, built in AD 305 inside of UNESCO World Heritage Site Diocletian's Palace as the Mausoleum of Diocletian, is the second oldest structure used by any Christian Cathedral.
+It's one of the most recognisable landmarks of Split.